Mission & Values

 Our focus is on the interconnection of place, citizenship, public policy, and social capital.
 The Appalachian Center for Civic Life employs a place-based model of civic life, one that connects citizenship and learning as part of a response to the long, environmental and human history of a place.

-The mission and work of the Appalachian Center for Civic Life at Emory & Henry College is guided by seven key values:
+The mission and work of the Appalachian Center for Civic Life at Emory & Henry is guided by seven key values: